untitaker/hyperlink/README.md

 A command-line tool to find broken links in your static site.

 * **Fast.** [docs.sentry.io](https://github.com/getsentry/sentry-docs) produces
-  1.1 GB of HTML files.
-All [alternatives](#alternatives) we tried were slower than `hyperlink` on this site.

-  `hyperlink` handles this amount of data in 4 seconds on a MacBook Pro 2018.
+  1.1 GB of HTML files. `hyperlink` handles this amount of data in 4 seconds on a MacBook Pro 2018.
+See [Alternatives](#alternatives) for a performance comparison.

 * **Pay for what you need.** By default, `hyperlink` checks for hard 404s in internal links only.
 Anything beyond that is opt-in.
 See [Options](#options)